 Paid pet sitting professionals vs TrustedHousesitters cat sitters

-Whilst pet sitting professionals can offer visitations and basic kitty care whilst you’re away, having a trusted cat sitter means constant and consistent cat care in your home.
-By removing the stress of taking them to a cattery or kennel (or even having a stranger arrive just once a day to feed them), you’re allowing your feline family to enjoy their holiday season in the comfort of their home.
+Whilst pet sitting professionals can offer visits and basic kitty care whilst you’re away, having a trusted cat sitter means constant and consistent cat care in your home.
+By removing the stress of taking them to a cattery or kennel (or even having a stranger arrive just once a day to feed them), you’re allowing your feline family to enjoy their holiday season in the comfort of the place vets agree pets are happiest - home.

 Find a sitter easily and book early

 This is probably stating the obvious, but if you’re looking for a cat sitter during the busy holiday period, it’s best to book early.
-To find the purr-fect paw person to care for your meow baby it’s advisable to make arrangements in plenty of time before you leave, preferably at least a few weeks beforehand.
+To find the purr-fect person to care for your cat, it’s advisable to make arrangements in plenty of time before you leave - preferably at least a few weeks beforehand.
 This will allow you to connect with your sitter to make sure they’re as prepared as possible whilst helping you to feel reassured as a pet parent.

-Leave some holiday season-specific instructions in your Welcome Pack
+Leave some holiday season-specific instructions in your Welcome Guide

 Tips for cat sitting over Christmas and the holiday season